Viki-coding/Biology-Quiz/README.md

 https://www.youtube.com/watch?v=MkvHPOT4RS8   How to HIDE and SHOW HTML using JavaScript https://www.youtube.com/watch?v=-oQnDrNzTTA.
-Hide and Show div using JavaScript | On Click Hide and Show Div[HowToCode School.com] https://www.w3schools.com/jsref/jsref_foreach.asp forEach method in Javascript to get inspiration fothe question/answers.
+Hide and Show div using JavaScript | On Click Hide and Show Div[HowToCode School.com] https://www.w3schools.com/jsref/jsref_foreach.asp forEach method in Javascript to get inspiration fothe question/answers. https://www.youtube.com/watch?v=ml2N3APdoB0 How to revert to previous commits to source bug problem when none of my answers and questions would display.